Can Blockchain Technologies Potentially Replace SWIFT with its 74-year History of Economic Control?

 The Bretton Woods agreement was soon suspended by President Nixon, and all attempts to modify it failed.
 Even so, the world has been left in a situation where the US dollar is the global reserve currency, but it’s not backed by anything.

 To this end, SWIFT – the original function of which was solely cross-border and international payments – picked up the US dollar.
 As the least-worst-performing global currency, it was the only viable option.

 So, while it was ostensibly never intended that SWIFT be political, it has become an economic weapon for the US.
 It is powerful in the threat of sanctions, and other countries have felt those threats.

 Russia was threatened with SWIFT expulsion in 2015.
 That would have partially isolated Russian business and banking from a huge trading partner: Europe.
 The US, with its currency leading the way and a cross-border technology under its control, has the potential to exert a monopoly over world trade.

 “Limiting SWIFT access has been used as an economic-sanctions tool against Russia, Iran and North Korea, as it’s still the dominant international payment network.
 It’s a centralised network, an industry standard, so limiting access is simple”

-Russell Perry, founder and co-CEO of Kompany, was the winner of the 2016 SWIFT Innotribe Marketplace Challenge.
-Kompany helps businesses verify and check their international business partners, suppliers and customers.
+Russell Perry, founder and CEO of kompany, was the winner of the 2016 SWIFT Innotribe Marketplace Challenge. kompany helps businesses verify and check their international business partners, suppliers and customers.
 We discussed the so-called ‘SWIFT war’ with Perry.